-In any case, the cultural and technical structures that remained longer were those made by stone, churches, blockhouses, governor houses, and particularly the fortresses, not only because they still could be reutilized, but also because they were made of ticker walls much harder to destroy.
+In any case, the cultural and technical structures that remained longer were those made by stone, churches, blockhouses, governor houses, and particularly the fortresses, not only because they still could be reutilized, but also because they were made of thicker walls which were harder to destroy.
 But can the Renaissance systems of fortifications be traced in the Japanese or Chinese fortifications?

 This topic has been discussed without clear answer.
 There are similarities in the shape of the stone walls, especially in the inclination of them in order to minimize the impact of the cannon balls.
 But, is it possible to trace a chronological correspondence?
 It is interesting to mention when the first Spaniards arrived in Manila in 1570 there were two small settlements one with around twenty Japanese and the other with near forty Chinese.
-The first Spanish ship that arrived in Japan was in 1584, to the City of Hirado, and the following year this city sent one to Manila, starting a small Japanese colony in this city, that was regarded with certain suspicion.
-Especially in 1589, when 30 to 40 Japanese arrived in Manila dressed as pilgrims to visit the churches of the city.
-They wore rosaries hanging from their collar.
-They walked around the whole city reconnoitering everything.
-Nobody bothered them and they went back.
-The governor believed sometime later that their mission was a kind of espionage.
-But to which extent this must be influenced the new military architecture in the Japanese fortresses?
-We think there is no relation, since Manila at that time was not yet a walled city,
+The first Spanish ship that arrived in Japan was in 1584, at the City of Hirado, and the following year this city sent one to Manila, starting a small